"

 2.2.1 What is RSI?

 The U.S. Congress has differentiated distance education from correspondence education (which provides limited interactions between instructors and students), in order to determine institutional eligibility for federal financial aid.
-The key difference an expectation of Regular and Substantive Interaction (RSI) in distance education.
+The key difference is an expectation of Regular and Substantive Interaction (RSI) in distance education.
 In 2021, the U.S. Department of Education provided a more thorough definition of distance education with specific RSI requirements.
 RSI-WCET provides a detailed explanation of these requirements.
 In an online course, “substantive” interaction should include at least two of the following:

 “Regular” interaction should include both: